Tata's Air India to seal half of jumbo plane order - sources

 RESURGENT AIR INDIA

-Under its new owners Air India is looking to restore its reputation at home and overseas as a storied carrier with impeccable service and world-class planes.
+Under its new owners, Air India is looking to restore its reputation at home and abroad as a storied carrier with impeccable service and world-class planes.

 It has put back in service nearly 20 aircraft that had been grounded for years due to lack of parts and money.
-The airline has also said it will spend over $400 million to refurbish its entire legacy wide body fleet of 27 Boeing 787-8s and 13 777 aircraft.
+The airline has also said it will spend more than $400 million to refurbish its entire legacy wide body fleet of 27 Boeing 787-8s and 13 777 aircraft.

-The aim is to corner 30% of the domestic air travel market over the next five years thus narrowing the gap with market leader IndiGo.
-It also wants to increase by "multiples" its current share of international travel, the airline's new chief executive Campbell Wilson previously said.
+The aim is to corner 30% of the domestic market over the next five years thus narrowing the gap with market leader IndiGo.
+It also wants to increase by "multiples" its share of international travel, the airline's chief executive, Campbell Wilson, has said.

 Tata's four airlines, including two budget carriers, Air India and Vistara its joint venture with Singapore Airlines SIAL.SI, have a combined market share of 24%.